Master of Architecture

 Applying for Aid

-Students admitted to the Summer start M.Arch 3-year track will need to have 2 FAFSAs on file: 1 for the current aid year, which ends with the summer term, and 1 for the upcoming aid year (Fall-Winter).
+Students applying to the Summer start M.Arch 3-year track will need to have 2 FAFSAs on file: 1 for the current aid year, which ends with the summer term, and 1 for the upcoming aid year (Fall-Winter).

 / Estimated Cost of Attendance